stoplightio/spectral/docs/guides/4b-extends.md

   - some-npm-module # note that this would be treated as any other npm package, therefore it has to be placed under node_modules and have a valid package.json.
 ```

-The `extends` keyword can be combined with extra rules in order to extend and override rulesets.
+The `extends` keyword can be combined with extra rules to extend and override rulesets.
 Learn more about that in [custom rulesets](../guides/4-custom-rulesets.md).

 ## Modify Rules